nyanpasu64/nyanpasu64.github.io/_posts/2020-12-28-rust-s-send-and-sync-from-first-principles.md

 - [`impl Send for &T where T: Sync`](https://doc.rust-lang.org/std/primitive.reference.html#impl-Send)
 - `impl Sync for &T where T: Sync` is not in the page...
-  - For a demonstration, see the [Example: `&T: Send or Sync` both depend on `T: Sync`](#example-t-send-or-sync-both-depend-on-t-sync) section in this page.
+  - For a demonstration, see the ["Example: `&T: Send or Sync` both depend on `T: Sync`"](#example-t-send-or-sync-both-depend-on-t-sync) section in this page.

 ## Interior mutability